Dead-end street: Canada

 In Canada, "cul-de-sac" is commonly used in speech but "no-exit" or "no-through road" is more common in road signs, especially in western Canada.
 In Quebec and Newfoundland, "cul-de-Sac" is in far more common use, although Quebec uses "impasse" too.

 Italy

 In Italy, terms commonly used in speech for dead-end street include strada senza uscita ("dead end road") and "cul-de-sac".
 Metaphorically, in Italy, the expression "cul-de-sac" is used to indicate an inextricable stalemate.

 New Zealand

 In New Zealand, dead end streets are sometimes signposted as "No Exit", but are often not signposted at all.
 The terms 'cul-de-sac' and 'dead end' have the same senses as in Australia.
 Similarly to Australia, residential culs-de-sac with bulbous ends are often suffixed with "Place", abbreviated to "Pl" on street signs.

 United Kingdom

-However, as stated there, that article refers to closes as alleyways rather than dead end roads.

 In British English, the phrase "close" is often used as a suffix for residential cul-de-sac roads, although several variants exist similar to those used in other Commonwealth countries.